ku-plrg-classroom/docs/cose215/equiv-re-fa/README.md

 The test cases are defined in the `Spec.scala` file.
 You can add your own test cases in the `Spec.scala` file.
 The test cases are executed when you run `sbt test`.

-For certain problems—particularly Problem 3—some test cases may fail due to time limit exceedance if the implemented algorithm is inefficient or if the machine’s performance is suboptimal.

-However, for this assignment, the primary focus is not on the efficiency of the algorithm, but rather on the correctness of its implementation.

-In other words, the time limits set for the test cases(default is 5 seconds) are intentionally conservative and will be **more generously adjusted** during the actual grading process.

 The test cases are defined using the short definition of the finite automata.
 If you want to understand the short definition, please refer to [Short Definition